nimbinatus/BeginnerCodersWWCATX/meetups/objects.md

 ## Object-Oriented Thinking

 When we talk about thinking in an object-oriented way, we are talking about how we design programs.
-There's _procedure-based_ programming, which thinks in functions and actions, and then _object-oriented_ programming, which thinks in elements and how they interact.
+There's _procedure-based_ programming, which thinks in functions and actions, and then _object-oriented_ programming, which thinks in elements and how they interact--how things are modeled.
+It's almost like the difference between someone writing a script for an animated movie defining the actions and someone using 3D modeling software to make the animated characters, including facial expressions as one example, based on the descriptions of the characters given by the writer.
+To make the script work, the designer has to create all the facial expressions in a lifelike manner, define a way for the characters to move to match all of the actions needed (for example, sneaking around is different from running), and make the characters' mouths move in a lifelike fashion to match the words being said.

 In short, you can design around what you do (the procedure) or around what you are manipulating (the objects).
 Generally, Python programs get designed around the objects they manipulate.
 While you still can code procedurally with Python, the more complicated stuff boils down to objects.

+## So what?

+Object-oriented programming lets you create (hopefully) efficient systems that can be used in ways beyond the way you currently need.
+You can create templates that can be used again and again without rewriting the entire codebase.
+Pretty cool!

 ## Advanced users: Python is not like Java

 Python and Java approach OOP in different ways.
 A Python project does not _have_ to use classes, as noted above.
+Python can use procedures to execute.
+However, Python is, at its core, about objects, even if the developer is working in procedures only.

 ## Resources

+Code examples for this section can be found in [code for objects](code/objects.md).

 Check out the following resources for more on object-oriented programming and Python.